Kerbas-ad-astra/Stock-Revamp/README.md

 	- Fixed config and restored texture for Inline RCS Block.
 - 1.15.0, 02020 03 15 "I Prefer The Real Revamp"
 	- Adapted to new models in KSP 1.9 (Skipper, Mainsail, Thumper)
+- 1.15.1, 02020 03 15 "Nattering Nodes of Negativism"
+	- Fixed node orientation on Mk1 pod, and also adjusted node height slightly.

 ## Roadmap